wheelodex/wheel-filename/README.rst

 ===

 ``parse_wheel_filename(filename)``
-   Parses a wheel filename (without any directory components) and returns a ``ParsedWheelFilename`` instance.
+   Parses a wheel filename and returns a ``ParsedWheelFilename`` instance.
+Any leading directory components are stripped from the argument before processing.
 If the filename is invalid, raises an ``InvalidFilenameError``.

 ``ParsedWheelFilename``
    A class representing the components of a wheel filename.
 It has the